erizov/Professor/semester_4/lecture_14_security_patterns/encryption/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Encryption to solve a production problem
+10. Design a system that uses Encryption to tackle a production problem
 11. Create unit tests with 100% code coverage for Encryption
 12. Write a technical blog post explaining Encryption to beginners